 - Adult specific: Lingraphica’s communication devices are made specifically for adults with aphasia and verbal apraxia.
 Our devices have adult-focused images and an interface that is conducive to a mature audience.
 Icons and images found in the device can help adults describe important medical information, details about loved ones, and memories of past times.
 This is all within the device’s dedicated language system.
 On an iPad, a user would need to access multiple applications or programs to display this information.
 To go in and out of programs requires a detailed level of understanding around the iPad’s structure, one many users might not feel comfortable using.

-- Scientifically developed: Lingraphica’s Chief Scientist, Dr. Richard Steele, has conducted extensive research on AAC and communication devices for adults with aphasia.
+- Scientifically developed: Lingraphica’s Chief Scientist, Dr. Richard Steele, has conducted extensive research on alternative and augmentative communication (AAC) devices for adults with aphasia.
 He also holds multiple patents relating to AAC.
 For years, his input and clinical knowledge has helped build the line of Lingraphica communication devices.
-His understanding of aphasia combined with his background in linguistics and language combines to create the clinically-sound devices we offer today.
+His understanding of aphasia, combined with his background in linguistics and language, creates the clinically-sound devices we offer today.
 No other device on the market, including the iPad, can claim this.

-- Support and training: Caregivers, loved ones, speech-language pathologists, device users, doctors, nurses, you name it, are always welcome to sign up for our unlimited support and training program.
+- Support and training: Caregivers, loved ones, speech-language pathologists, device users, doctors, nurses, and other professionals are always welcome to sign up for our unlimited support and training program.
 Our Clinical Consultant and Technical Support teams offer a variety of resources to help device users and their caregivers understand and use a communication device.
 This is a program available for the lifetime of the device at no additional cost.
 How many iPad apps offer unlimited training and support?